meryl-leona/project-repo/README.md

    * Viewing all messages received from a particular user
 2. All data/messages persisted in PostgreSQL
 3. Sending message puts a message on Kafka queue
-4. Flyway integration for quick and easy DB script execution/migration
+4. Flyway integration for quick and easy DB script executions

 ### Improvements to existing application